croservices/cro/docs/reference/cro-http-middleware.md

 ### Request middleware that may produce a response

-Often, it is desirable to write middleware that looks at an incoming request and conditionally emits it for "normal" processing, or alternatively sends an early response.
+Often, it is desirable to write middleware that looks at an incoming request and conditionally emits it for "normal" processing, or alternatively emits an early response.

 This requires two insertions into the pipeline: one to process the request, and another to inject the early response, skipping over other pieces of the pipeline.
-Implementing the `Cro::HTTP::Middleware::Conditional` role requires writing a single method, `process`, which is passed a `Supply` of incoming requests.
-It should return a `Supply` of requests which are to continue onwards through the processing pipeline.
+Implementing the `Cro::HTTP::Middleware::Conditional` role requires writing a single method, `process`; the request and response parts of the middleware are then constructed automatically.

+The `process` method is passed a `Supply` of incoming requests.
+It should return a `Supply` that, for each request received, will `emit` either:

-The role provides a `respond` method, which should be passed an instance of `Cro::HTTP::Response` in order to respond early to the request.
+* That request object, perhaps after some tweaks.
+The request object will continue onwards through the pipeline "as normal".
+* A `Cro::HTTP::Response` object, which represents an early response.
+This will be forwraded to a later point in the pipeline, skipping over the usual request processing.

 For example, to respond to incoming requests that are not from the loopback interface with a 403 Forbidden response, one could write this:

 ```
 class LocalOnly does Cro::HTTP::Middleware::Conditional {